 One of our Industrial Controls companies started implementing a health & safety campaign in its factory in Poland with the name ‘Safety Work Place’.
 This was linked to a new reporting system - Quality, Cost, Delivery, Safety, Morales (QCDSM) – with clear KPIs and targets, such as: Green Cross, LTA, Safety Pyramid, Numbers of Accidents without a Day Off, and First Aids.
 The performance of each KPI is measured on a daily basis.
 Results are discussed in morning production meetings.
 As a result of these procedures, the LTI was reduced from 4 in 2014 to 2 in 2015.

-At a Building Installations group company based in the United Kingdom, health and safety management is an ongoing process of continuous improvement.
+At a Installation Technology company based in the United Kingdom, health and safety management is an ongoing process of continuous improvement.
 This is why an annual strategic safety plan is in place, including a performance review, objectives for continuous improvement, health & safety gearing, specific improvement programmes and site-specific health & safety plans.
 This resulted in more than 1,000 days without a lost time accident, which makes this company one of the safest workplaces in the industry.